I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 D’Annunzio was a brilliant and captivating speaker.
 He organized mass marches and rallies aimed at stirring up nationalist sentiments.
 He was going to lead the people back to the glory days when the Roman Empire ruled the known world.
 National pride was going to halt the slide into corruption.

 He surrounded himself with thugs in black shirts whose job was to protect him from anyone who challenged his supreme power.
-The undisciplined police and soldiers used violence against ethnic minorities.
+These undisciplined policemen and soldiers used violence against ethnic minorities.

 Gabriele D’Annunzio was building his philosophy on the work of others.
 One of them was the German philosopher Friedrich Nietzsche (1844-1900).